aeftimia/tlang/_sources/introduction.rst.txt

 parsing by allowing parsers to compose.
 The underlying parser is probably best described as a scannerless context sensitive packrat parser that handles left recursion and ambiguity.
 Rather than returning one parse, parsers return generators.
-Alterations catch an `ValueError` raised by generators upon reentry and reverse the order of their branches accordingly.
+Alterations catch a `ValueError` raised by generators upon reentry and reverse the order of their branches accordingly.
 The parser essentially reduces to a packrat parser for PEG grammars.